-- Potential RFS target reductions by EPA are provided exogenously to NEMS. - Corn feedstock supplies and costs are provided exogenously to NEMS.
+Corn feedstock supplies and costs are provided exogenously to NEMS.
 Feedstock costs reflect credits for co-products (livestock feed, corn oil, etc.).
-Feedstock supplies and costs reflect the competition between corn and its co-products and alternative crops, such as soybeans and their co-products. - Biodiesel and renewable diesel feedstock supplies and costs are provided exogenously to NEMS. - Cellulosic (biomass) feedstock supply and costs are provided by the Renewable Fuels Module in NEMS.
-To model the Renewable Fuels Standard in EISA2007, several assumptions were required. - The penetration of cellulosic ethanol into the market is limited before 2020 to several planned projects with aggregate nameplate capacity of approximately 185 million gallons per year.
-Planned capacity through 2019 for Pyrolysis and Biomass-to-Liquids processes is approximately 110 million gallons per year. - Methyl ester biodiesel production contributes 1.5 credits towards the advanced mandate. - Renewable diesel fuel and cellulosic diesel fuel, including that from Pyrolysis oil, and Fischer-Tropsch diesel contribute 1.7 credits toward the cellulosic mandate. - Cellulosic drop-in gasoline contributes 1.54 credits toward the cellulosic mandate. - Imported Brazilian sugarcane ethanol counts towards the advanced renewable mandate.
+Feedstock supplies and costs reflect the competition between corn and its co-products and alternative crops, such as soybeans and their co-products.

-- Separate biofuel waivers can be activated for each of the four RFS fuel categories. - Biodiesel and BTL diesel are assumed to be compatible with diesel engines without significant infrastructure modification (either vehicles or delivery infrastructure). - Ethanol is assumed to be consumed as E10, E15 or E85, with no intermediate blends.
-The cost of placing E85 pumps at the most economic stations is spread over diesel and gasoline. - To accommodate the ethanol requirements in particular, transportation modes are expanded or upgraded for E10, E15 and E85, and it is assumed that most ethanol originates from the Midwest, with nominal transportation costs of a few cents per gallon. - For E85 dispensing stations, it is assumed the average cost of a retrofit and new station is about \$152,700 per station (2012) dollars).
-Interregional transportation is assumed to be by rail, ship, barge, and truck, and the associated costs are included in the LFMM.
+- Biodiesel and renewable diesel feedstock supplies and costs are provided exogenously to NEMS. - Cellulosic (biomass) feedstock supply and costs are provided by the Renewable Fuels Module in NEMS. - To model the Renewable Fuels Standard in EISA2007, several assumptions were required. - The penetration of cellulosic ethanol into the market is limited before 2020 to several planned projects with aggregate nameplate capacity of approximately 180 million gallons per year.
+Planned capacity through 2019 for Pyrolysis and Biomass-to-Liquids processes is approximately 110 million gallons per year. - Methyl ester biodiesel production contributes 1.5 credits towards the advanced mandate. - Renewable diesel fuel and cellulosic diesel fuel, including that from Pyrolysis oil, and Fischer-Tropsch diesel contribute 1.7 credits toward the cellulosic mandate. - o Cellulosic drop-in gasoline contributes 1.54 credits toward the cellulosic mandate. - Imported Brazilian sugarcane ethanol counts towards the advanced renewable mandate. - Separate biofuel waivers can be activated for each of the four RFS fuel categories. - o Biodiesel and BTL diesel are assumed to be compatible with diesel engines without significant infrastructure modification (either vehicles or delivery infrastructure). - Ethanol is assumed to be consumed as E10, E15 or E85, with no intermediate blends.
+The cost of placing E85 pumps at the most economic stations is spread over diesel and gasoline. - To accommodate the ethanol requirements in particular, transportation modes are expanded or upgraded for E10, E15 and E85, and it is assumed that most ethanol originates from the Midwest, with nominal transportation costs of a few cents per gallon. - o For E85 dispensing stations, it is assumed the average cost of a retrofit and new station is about \$154,000 per station (2013 dollars).
+Interregional transportation is assumed to be by rail, ship, barge, and truck, and the associated costs are included in the LFMM. - o Potential RFS target reductions by EPA are provided exogenously to NEMS.